Leaky gut symptoms, causes, and cures

 Your gut includes more than 4,000 square feet of intestinal surface area.
 This intestinal lining creates a barrier between the food you're digesting, and your bloodstream and the rest of your body.

-This intestinal lining can sometimes have holes, breaks, or gaps that compromise this gut barrier.
+On a basic level, a leaky gut is when this intestinal lining has holes, breaks, or gaps that compromise this gut barrier.
 This allows whatever you eat, from toxins to parasites to specific food compounds (like sugar or gluten) to pass into your bloodstream.
-On a basic level, this is what a leaky gut is.

 When these things pass into your bloodstream, Harvard Medical School warns that these substances can trigger an immune response, inflammation, and other negative reactions.
 A leaky gut is also associated with everything from an increased risk of diabetes to higher rates of food allergies.